-Seat belts and properly adjusted headrests in cars greatly reduce the damage from whiplash injuries.
-Gentleexercises to keep the neck mobile will help to prevent longer term problems and get you back to normal as soon as possible.
+Although whiplash can badly strain your neck, it should improve within a few weeks or months.
+Seat belts and properly adjusted headrests in cars greatly reduce the damage, and gentle exercises to keep your neck moving will help to prevent longer-term problems.